 And that same thing happens when the trigger finger strikes the edge of the holster that's been extended to cover it.
 The cover ADDED a layer of safety to the 1911 but here it has SUBTRACTED a layer of safety from the striker pistol.

 And the strap over the hammer of the 1911, conventional or thumbsnap, ADDED a layer of safety against the trigger being pulled and the hammer dropping (or on a DA pistol, the hammer rising during the firing action).
 But on the Glock action there is NO hammer; so the holster cannot add safety here.
 Yet its familiar 'look' from the 1911 days makes it appear that it does the same for the Glock.

 Fast forward to the turn of this century and a whole bunch of people who spent their time at pistol ranges where the pistols must ALWAYS be empty until on the line and they're told to 'load!', 'forgot' that on the street the laws of physics are applied differently.
 That striker pistol that is now nearly fully cocked with a round in the chamber, and worn over the groin?
 It doesn't know about competition rules.
 It has only one rule: fire when the trigger is pulled, regardless.

-Like this old striker-fired Browning (FN) of Ian Fleming's who was the author of the Bond books.
-From its serial number it was his father's, who was such a prominent British officer that it was no less a person who wrote his obituary after a WW1 bombing in 1914 than Winston Churchill.
-Its year of manufacture perhaps?
-It was then handed down to his widow then on to their son, Ian, who carried it for his WWII service in British Intelligence.
+Below: like this old striker-fired Browning (FN) of Ian Fleming's who was the author of the Bond books beginning 1953.
+From its serial number it was the last of FN's production before WW1 began in Europe in 1914, and belonged to Fleming's notable father.
+Major Fleming was killed in action 1917 and the pistol went to his wife, then on to their son, Ian, who then carried it for his WWII service 1939-1945 in British Intelligence.

-Unlike a Glock that has no external safeties, Fleming's century-old Browning has a thumb safety, a grip safety, and a magazine safety.
-And unlike a Glock, it's a collectible.
+Unlike a Glock that has no external safeties, Fleming's century-old Browning has three external safeties: a (1) thumb safety, (2) a grip safety, and (3) a magazine safety.